Severe weather chances in North Texas on Thursday

-Our next cold front will push into North Texas on Thursday, bringing another round of thunderstorms to the region.
+Our next cold front will push into North Texas today, bringing another round of thunderstorms to the region.
+While the activity will be widely scattered, any storm that does develop could turn severe.

-The day will start very warm, with morning temperatures near 70 degrees.
-High temperatures by Thursday afternoon will soar into the upper 80s to near 90.
-The heat and humidity will combine to generate plenty of instability for thunderstorms by the afternoon into the evening hours.
+The heat and humidity will combine to generate plenty of instability for thunderstorms by late afternoon into the evening hours.

 The Storm Prediction Center has parts of North Texas included in a Level 2 risk for severe storms.